-Newly diagnosed multiple myeloma: patients who are not eligible for transplant Patients with newly diagnosed multiple myeloma aged 75 years and older should be carefully assessed efore treatment is considered (see Special warnings and precautions for use).
+Patients with newly diagnosed multiple myeloma aged 75 years and older should be carefully assessed efore treatment is considered (see Special warnings and precautions for use).

-For nations, older than 75 years of age treated with lenalidomide in combination with devamethasone, the starting dose of dexamethasone is 20 mg once daily on days 1, 8, 15 and 22 of each 28-day treatment enalidomide combined therapy was less tolerated in newly diagnosed multiple myeloma patients The recommended starting dose is lenalidomide 10 mg orally once daily on days 1 to 21 of repeated older than 75 years of age compared to the younger population.
-These patients discontinued at a higher rate due to intolerance (Grade 3 or 4 adverse events and serious adverse events) when compared to patients < 75 years.

-No dose adjustment is proposed for patients older than 75 years who are treated with lenalidomide i combination with melphalan and prednisone.

-In patients with newly diagnosed multiple myeloma aged 75 years and older who received enalidomide there was a higher incidence of serious adverse reactions and adverse reactions that led to treatment he percentage of multiple myeloma patients aged 65 or over was not significantly different between the lenalidomide/dexamethasone and placebo/dexamethasone groups.
+For natients older than 75 years of age treated with lenalidomide in combination with devamethasone the starting dose of dexamethasone is 20 mg once daily on days 1, 8, 15 and 22 of each 28-day treatment No dose adjustment is proposed for patients older than 75 years who are treated with lenalidomide he percentage of multiple myeloma patients aged 65 or over was not significantly different between he lenalidomide/dexamethasone and placebo/dexamethasone groups.
 No overall difference in safety or efficacy was observed between these patients and younger patients, but greater pre-disposition of older individuals cannot be ruled out.